selvasachein/Dribble/README.md

 ## RESULT:
-The Project for responsive web design using Bootstrap is completed successfully.
+The project for responsive web design in creating a clone of dribble.com is completed successfully.